Implementing Dynamic User Routing

 Install Docker Desktop

-First, ensure that Docker Desktop is installed and configured with more than the default 2GB of RAM to ensure the cluster has sufficient resources:
+First, ensure that Docker Desktop is installed and configured with 8GB or more of RAM, so that the cluster has sufficient resources to run all components:

 Install ngrok